mstocco/mariostoc.co/content/traininglog/20210523-ironman2021-14weeksout.md

 ### NOTES
 Total Time: **32 minutes** &nbsp; Distance: **5.6 km**

-Nice and easy jog on the bike path to _Quadra Street_ to finish up the evening.
+Easy jog on the bike path to _Quadra Street_ to finish up the evening.
 I had butter chicken for dinner and that may not have been the best meal before a jog.
-No aches or pains, just easy time on the feet.
+No aches or pains.

 ![Run Map](/assets/jpg/runmap-20210528.jpeg)